BBai-Tips/bbai/NEW_TOOL.md

    - Parameter 2: [Name, type, description]
    - ...

-4. Expected Feedback: [Describe what the tool should return upon successful execution]
+4. Expected Output: [Describe what the tool should return upon successful execution]

 5. Required Actions: [List the main actions the tool needs to perform]